 And yet, the existence of dedicated apprehensive strategies in all these languages confirms a more general observation, that their situation of sustained contact has given rise to grammatical systems that are generally parallel in their semantic structures.
-The presence of apprehensional devices across the whole area points to the existence, in this group of languages, of a "typological niche" for this particular meaning - a phenomenon already observed in other multilingual areas (DANIEL & DOBRUSHINA in the Caucasus).
+The presence of apprehensional devices across the whole area points to the existence, in this group of languages, of a "typological niche" for this particular meaning-a phenomenon already observed in other multilingual areas (Daniel & Dobrushina, this volume, in the Caucasus).

-2.2.2 A NOTE ON BISLAMA
+2.2.2 A note on Bislama